-I remember walking along here as youngster with my mum on Saturday afternoons, long before it was pedestrianised.
-I recall crowds of people and lots of litter, primarily small squares of discarded newspaper which were used to wrap up bags of greasy soggy chips from Bob Carver’s.
+I remember walking along here as a youngster with my mum on Saturday afternoons, long before it was pedestrianised.
+There were crowds of people and lots of litter, primarily small squares of discarded newspaper which were used to wrap up bags of greasy soggy chips from Bob Carver’s.

 Whitefriargate was once the site of a Carmelite monastery (the White Friars), when this area of ‘Wyke’ as it may have been known then, was granted to the brotherhood by one Robert de Scardeburgh, who was the Dean of York.

-Here you can now see the remains of the Beverley Gate, one of the last few remaining scraps of evidence that Hull was once a walled town.
+Here you can now see the remains of the Beverley Gate, one of the last few remaining scraps of evidence that Hull was once a walled and fortified town where a large garrison of troops and weaponry were housed.

 To get something out of the walk along here it best to look up, where you will see architectural hints of the street’s former grandeur, for example opposite Parliament Street, you can see what remains of the once grand façade of The Neptune Inn.
 This grade II listed building was built in 1797 with the intention of housing wealthy merchants coming from Queen’s Dock (now Queen’s Gardens).